 Scroll through other Long Melford Real Ale pubs

 Imposing 15th cent.
 3* hotel with 25 rooms and used as an inn since at least 1580.
 The comfortable bar and lounge to rear of building (accessed from main entrance) overlook a coutyard and also welcomes non residents.
-It previously featured in TV's Lovejoy.
+It has featured in TV's Lovejoy and in Dec 1969 John Lenon and his wife Yoko Ono stayed at the inn whilst they were filming in Lavenham.

 The hotel was extensively and sympathetically refurbished in 2003.